Brian L. Strom

-Brian L. Strom (born December 8, 1949) - is inaugural Chancellor of Rutgers Biomedical and Health Sciences and the Executive Vice President for Health Affairs at Rutgers University.
+Brian L. Strom (born December 8, 1949) is the inaugural Chancellor of Rutgers Health and the Executive Vice President for Health Affairs at Rutgers University.
 Strom was the Executive Vice Dean for Institutional Affairs, Founding Chair of the Department of Biostatistics and Epidemiology, Founding Director of the Center for Clinical Epidemiology and Biostatistics, and Founding Director of the Graduate Program in Epidemiology and Biostatistics, at the Perelman School of Medicine of the University of Pennsylvania.
 In addition to writing more than 650 papers and 15 books, he has been principal investigator for more than 275 grants.
-He was honored as one of the Best Doctors in America, for each of his last eight years at Penn.
+He was honored as one of the Best Doctors in America for each of his last eight years at Penn.

 Early life and education

 Brian Leslie Strom was born on December 8, 1949, in New York City.
 He grew up Floral Park, New York and attended Martin Van Buren High School in Queens Village.
 As an undergraduate, Strom attended Yale University, where he earned his Bachelor of Science degree in molecular biophysics and biochemistry.
 After graduating, he received his Doctor of Medicine at The Johns Hopkins University School of Medicine.
 Following his medical internship and residency in Internal Medicine at University of California, San Francisco, he earned a Master of Public Health degree in Epidemiology from the University of California, Berkeley while concurrently serving as an National Institutes of Health Research Fellow in Clinical Pharmacology at the University of California, San Francisco.